 - Braces or orthodontic treatment: Some children may get crowding of teeth in the mouth.
 The dentist will extract some teeth if there is not enough space for the other teeth.

-- Fractured or broken tooth: If the fractured tooth surface is below the gum margin, and unrestorable the dentist may need to remove it.
+- Broken tooth or fractured teeth roots : If the fractured tooth or root surface is below the gum margin, and unrestorable the dentist may need to remove it.
 Severe night time grinding may also be the cause of a fractured tooth.

 - Resorbed roots: Teeth roots may become resorbed or lost as a result of accidents or trauma, extensive dental infections, or any other dental lesions.
 We might not be able to save the tooth.

 - Impacted tooth: Impacted wisdom teeth are the most common cause of infection, pain and swelling.
 In some instances, patients are unable to open their mouth.

 - Radiation therapy: If the radiation involves the jaw area, the dentist will extract teeth in this section of the jaw before the radiation therapy starts.
 This will depend on the severity and duration of the radiation therapy.

 If you have a toothache, our Bendigo dentist will assess your teeth and take a small digital dental x-ray.
 This will show the infection or problem underneath the gum and severity of the disease.
 The dental x-ray will also show the shape and size of the roots.